 Emerging Angles

-- Impact of trawling bans on local economy
+- Impact of gubernatorial elections on trawl regulations

 Consensus